ballerina-platform/ballerina-distribution/examples/websocket-retry-client/websocket_retry_client.md

-# WebSocket client - Retry
+# WebSocket client - Retry on failure

 If the WebSocket client lost the connection due to some transient failure, it automatically tries to reconnect to the given backend.
 If the maximum reconnect attempt is reached it gives up on the connection.